 You read that right: the doctor prescribed legal opium and didn’t think to look further into it.
 Oh, that’s right, I need to lose weight to cure it.

 This went on for years so I’ll spare you details, like a nurse almost getting kicked in the face because of a vaginal ultrasound I told her I didn’t want.

 In 2019 I started advocating a lot louder for my health.

-At 33 years old I got proper blood work and testing, including the ultrasound, I asked for going through every examination known to humankind.
+At 33 years old I got proper blood work and testing, including the ultrasound I asked for over the last 15 years.

-Turns out my 18-year old self was right; after 15 years of silence, I was properly diagnosed with PCOS.
+Turns out my 18-year old self was right and I was finally diagnosed with PCOS.
 My left ovary is enlarged because there’s a house party of eggs hanging out like they own the place and my androgen levels are higher than normal, which are two key symptoms of having the disorder/syndrome.